JessicaYK/skepu-repo/README.txt

 # documentation:
 	This folder includes all the documentations for the construction of the South Korea EPU index, including memo.

+# OLD:
+	This folder contains old code and data (used in 2014-2015)

 # output:
 	This folder includes outputs from the codes, mainly,